psanse/Bfilt/src_dimacs2mzn/readme.md

 *  The converter requires that the graphs have the extension *.clq.
 It also requires the existence of the layer information (i.e. a declaration of the number and size of the original BCSP instance) with the extenson *.csp.

-* The bin folder provides a Linux binary (Ubuntu) and a python script minizinc_generator.py.
+* The bin folder provides a Linux binary (Ubuntu) and a python script minizinc_generator.py (which only works for a 'dim\_to\_mnz' binary).
 Use the python script as follows:

 >minizinc_generator.py \<folder>